So let’s say you’ve got an acoustic guitar but no studio. Or maybe you want to get into voice-over work.

 It lets your (hopefully condenser) microphone receive power while powering itself, like a power loop!

-Note that both of these mics need between 12 to 48V to work.
+NOTE: Both of these mics need between 12 to 48V to work.
 Don’t fry your mics!

 How Do Condenser Microphones Work?